Message from the Adult Neurology Program Director

 • Huntington's Disease Center of Excellence

-In addition, we have outstanding neuro-radiology, neuro-ophthalmology, neuropathology, neuropsychology, neurosurgery, and neurovascular surgery here at Stony Brook.
+We also have outstanding neuro-radiology, neuro-ophthalmology, neuropathology, neuropsychology, neurosurgery and neurovascular surgery here at Stony Brook.

 The community of Stony Brook is a wonderful place to live and train.
-The school districts here are excellent, University Childcare services are superb, and we are close to beaches, nature preserves and wineries, as well everything that New York City has to offer.
-The University itself offers a whole host of cultural, athletic, and academic opportunities.
+The school districts here are excellent, University Childcare services are superb, and we are close to beaches, nature preserves, farmlands and wineries, as well everything that New York City has to offer.
+The University itself offers a whole host of cultural, athletic and academic opportunities as well.

-I am proud to be a part of Stony Brook Medicine.
-This is a professionally rewarding place to be, and my colleagues in Neurology are truly a second family.
-Our commitment to clinical teaching, research, and patient care are top-notch.
+I myself came to Stony Brook Neurology for residency upon graduating from medical school at Downstate, stayed for fellowships in Vascular Neurology and Clinical Neurophysiology, and was proud to become part of this outstanding institution and Stony Brook Medicine.
+I have found Stony Brook a professionally rewarding place to be, and my colleagues in Neurology are truly a second family.
+Our commitment to clinical teaching, research and patient care is unwavering.

 Why should you choose Stony Brook?